THE BREAD CAPITAL AND HOME TO COUNTRY MUSIC

 Maori historical landmarks include:

-Manaia’s history is still visible in the Manaia Redoubt.
-Built around 1880 on the site of a former pā (Te Takahe) during peacetime, this redoubt and wooden watchtower was created for the passive resistance of the Parihaka chief, Te Whiti o Rongomai, and his followers
+- Manaia’s history is still visible in the Manaia Redoubt.
+Built around 1880 on the site of a former pā (Te Takahe) during peacetime, this redoubt and wooden watchtower was built in response to the passive resistance of the Parihaka chief, Te Whiti o Rongomai, and his followers

 Other interesting places include: